 BUH&AC makes every effort to ensure that this race is held as scheduled.
-However, in the event of causes outside our control triggering a race cancellation, please note that our policy is to not refund entry fees.
-An event of this scale is many months in the planning and there is considerable attendant cost, much of which is either spent or committed well ahead of the event.
+However, in the event of causes outside our control triggering a race cancellation, please note that our policy is to not encourage the refund of entry fees.
+As is common with other ‘community-inclusive appropriately-priced’ running events organised by athletic clubs, we would hope to attempt to reschedule the event and offer a carry-over instead.
+Where this is not possible, we would hope entrants will appreciate that an event of this scale is many months in the planning with considerable attendant cost, much of which is either spent or committed well ahead of the event.

 All the entries currently received and processed for the upcoming Central Lancashire 5K can be viewed by clicking THIS link or the image to the right.

 The race is anticipated to be well attended, so all CLGP runners are advised to enter early to avoid disappointment if the limit is reached on the day.
 For NMAC members, you MUST pre-register to count for Championship points.

 The current route was introduced ahead of the 2015 race and is similar to that first used, being entirely within and around Leverhulme Park on road/sealed terrain.
 It is slightly quicker, especially with the two hairpins and much-loved sting-in-the-tail being lost!

 Click the Route Map for a larger version.
 Alternatively, Click HERE to download the current CL5K ROUTE MAP in PDF format.